EU charges Amazon with misusing data to edge out rivals

 The European Union’s competition chief Margrethe Vestager has charged Amazon with using its size, power, and data collected on rivals to give itself an unfair edge in sales over smaller competitors that use its online marketplace.

-The antitrust case is the latest bid by the European Commission’s digital and antitrust body to bring US tech giants into line, and came after an investigation into Amazon’s dual role as both a platform for merchants and a seller itself.
+The antitrust case is the latest bid by the European Commission to bring US tech giants into line, and came after an investigation into Amazon’s dual role as both a platform for merchants and a seller itself.

 The Commission found that the behemoth founded by the world’s richest man Jeff Bezos collects data on sales by other vendors on its platform to find out what is most popular with consumers, and then uses that information to favour its own products.